Remediation of the Plant Area Continues

 The soils in and around the plant area have been investigated and some have been impacted by prior facility operations.

 The original Corrective Measures Implementation Plan (CMIP) for the Plant Area was submitted in early 2017.
 Based on subsequent discussions between the Maine DEP and Mallinckrodt, the remediation of the Plant Area has been separated into different phases of work.
 The Phase 1 design was submitted to the DEP in December 2017 and involves excavating impacted soils above the MPS and transporting offsite to a secure landfill.
-DEP approved Phase 1 in January 2018 and the removal of impacted soils was nearly completed in 2018.
-One remaining excavation area and backfill will be completed in spring 2019 and final restoration will be completed in summer 2019.
-Technical discussions on the Phase 2 approach were held with DEP in December 2018 and the Phase 2 design will be submitted to DEP in January 2019.
-This work is expected to begin in late spring and continue through 2019.
+DEP approved Phase 1 in January 2018 and the removal of impacted soils was completed in early 2019.
+Final backfill was completed in early summer 2019 and final restoration will be completed in 2019.
+Technical discussions were held with DEP in December 2018 and design plans for the Phase 2 approach were approved by Maine DEP in September 2019.
+Phase 2 work will continue into 2020.